Songark/contract-marketplace-v1/README.md

 ## NFT Marketplace functionality work

-The open source smart contract can be easily used in a permissionless and flexible manner to auction (or simply buy/sell) NFTs.
+These smart contracts can be easily used in a permissionless and flexible manner to auction (or simply buy/sell) NFTs.
 Sellers and bidders are able to make customized auctions and bids that allow for a holistic NFT auction/sale mechanism.

 ## NFT sellers' features:
 - Create an sale for their single NFT and customize their sell option by specifying the following: